chikamichi/typometer/README.md

 #### User experience

-* Fix `tabindex` (or use a different technic) to allow for a fullfledged keyboard-centric UX.
 * Self-replay: add an option to replicate own typing rythm entirely.
 * Expand metrics/records — some requiring updated-while-typing computations:
   * Longest perfect accuracy series